 Your Cuban guide Jesus Noguera will meet you at the airport.
 On the way into town, you will visit the historical memorial to José Martí at Plaza de la Revolución, Revolution Square, and give you a short driving tour to see the amazing architectural treasures in the Miramar neighborhood.
 Continue to the famous Malecón, Havana's famous waterfront.
-First evening Evening welcome circle/gathering and a brief orientation by Jesus, Kristy and Cilla.
+Evening welcome circle/dinner and a brief orientation by Jesus, Kristy and Cilla.

 Sleep: Havana (D)

 We wake up and begin our day with a 60 min yin yoga class, followed by breakfast.
 After breakfast, we will get a short presentation of a local architect about Havana's fascinating architectural history, followed by a walking tour of the city's fascinating past.
 We venture out into the streets and see the four plaza that make up Habana Vieja (Old Havana).
 Continue the walking tour to visit Ambos Mundos, the former residence of Ernest Hemingway and La Floridita, to taste the best daiquiris in Havana (non-alcoholic options available!).
 Enjoy lunch on your own in the Old Town.
 In the afternoon, visit Museo de Bellas Artes - Museum of Fine Arts - and/or The Revolution Museum.
 Dinner at famous restaurant San Cristobal (where President Obama and his family had dinner in 2015!), with evening sharing circle.

 Day 3 | Havana